thephpleague/csv/docs/8.0/bom.md

 ### MS Excel on Windows

 On Windows, MS Excel, expects an UTF-8 encoded CSV with its corresponding `BOM` character.
-To fullfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:
+To fulfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:

 ~~~php
 <?php